 It just took twice for him to know he would not be doing this.
 He had not punctured his skin, just felt the sharpness.
-He now knew why his mother was telling him no. He had more information for his growing curiosity.
+He now knew “why” his mother was telling him no. He had more information for his growing curiosity.
 I gave him the safe space to learn his own way.

-If his mother was in the room, she would have instilled fear and anger, yelling at him.
+If his mother was in the room, she would have instilled fear and anger by yelling at him.
 She would have made him angry by insisting he was too young to try.

 His parents were ‘screamers and naysayers’ about most everything.
 They taught me how that approach has many negative outcomes.
 Yet in this moment, perhaps he also bridged the reason ‘why’ his parents yelled, that they did know what they were talking about.

-Few words were even spoken as the child knew from the beginning that it was all in watching, catching the details and movements, sequence of things and how to treat items.
+Few words were even spoken as the child knew from the beginning that it was all in watching, catching the details and movements, the sequence of things and how to treat items.

 Parents are the first teachers and when a child gets one too many screams, they develop differently.
 They become scared to include parents in their life.
 They try very edgy stuff out of spite.
 They try to shield themselves from the hate and anger the parents show when all the children wanted was to understand and know how to deal with something in the future.

 Children can react to the yelling and hitting in many different ways.
-Some just let it go, as they see that is what their parents do.
+Some just let it go, as they see that is what parents do.
 Some will resent it, as it is a message that tells them they are incompetent.
 Some children will shrink and feel bad, like they are bad, something that over time is very hard to overcome.
 Some will become defiant and start doing things behind their parents hovering watch.
-Most children feel badly in many ways to hear their much-loved parents tone telling them they did wrong.
+Most children feel badly in many ways to hear their much-loved parents telling them they did wrong.

 Children want to please their parents, naturally, until a point where the parents made it too difficult for them to be pleased.
 Then the children feel alone and unsafe.
 As they become adults these feelings are an unfortunate foundation for their life and choices.

-Kindness and guiding, choosing clear words to build knowledge, while also listening to the child tell their experience is the parenting way, or like I love to call it, we are tour guides.
+Kindness and guiding, choosing clear words to build knowledge, while also listening to the child tell their experience is the parenting way, or like I love to call it, we are “tour guides”.
 We show them the ways of our world so one day they can go it alone and in a wise way.

 I knew he learned more vocabulary which will help us both in the future.
 And he now knows how to make our golden toast!
 I learned much that day, about myself and my son.